Megalinux/Crypto_1_Backtester/README.md

 ### Creating your Strategy ###

-* You can define a strategy by implementing the Strategia Class in strategy.py.
+* You can define a strategy by implementing the Strategy Class in strategy.py.
 Through the configuration of numerous parameters present in the file tools.py there is the possibility of implementing many strategies using the Qtpylib and Ta-lib libraries.

 ### Example 1 of strategy ###